+By SPD The EEPROM on a DIMM has SPD (Serial

+Presence Detect) data structure that stores

+information about the module such as the

+memory type, memory size, memory speed, etc.

+When this option is selected, the system will run

+according to the information in the EEPROM.

+By User It allows you to configure the 2 fields that follow

+(CAC , T' A .' , D

-- By SPD The EEPROM on a DIMM has SPD (Serial Presence Detect) data structure that stores information about the module such as the memory type, memory size, memory speed, etc. When this option is selected, the system will run according to the information in the EEPROM. - By User It allows you to configure the 2 fields that follow (CAS Latency Time and Active to Precharge Delay).
+By User It allows you to configure the 2 fields that follow (CAS Latency Time and Active to Precharge Delay).
 The system will run according to the settings in these two fields.